czzarr/czzarr.github.com/source/_posts/2012-07-06-jenkins-in-production.markdown

 (we use [Github flow](http://scottchacon.com/2011/08/31/github-flow.html)) and our code is hosted on Github.
 We chose to use [Jenkins](http://jenkins-ci.org/) as the CI server.
 Even though it is poorly documented and has a definite 'so nineties' feel, it is very easy to deploy and intuitive.
+Basically, you use it to set up jobs that are run when you launch them manually or when an external event, such as a code push, is triggered.
+These jobs can be anything that's executable, I usually use simple bash scripts but you can use any kind of script, makefiles and so on.

 ## Install And Keep Jenkins Up And Running At All Times